Orange-OpenSource/ods-android/docs/components/Banners.md

 Parameter | Default&nbsp;value | Description
 -- | -- | --
-`message: String` | | Text displayed into the banner `firstButton: OdsBannerButton` | | Principal button displayed in the banner `modifier: Modifier` | `Modifier` | `Modifier` applied to the banner `image: OdsBannerImage?` | `null` | Image displayed in the banner in a circle shape `secondButton: OdsBannerButton?` | `null` | Secondary button displayed into the banner next to the principal one {:.table}
+`message: String` | | Text displayed into the banner `firstButton: OdsBannerButton` | | Primary button displayed in the banner `modifier: Modifier` | `Modifier` | `Modifier` applied to the banner `image: OdsBannerImage?` | `null` | Image displayed in the banner in a circle shape `secondButton: OdsBannerButton?` | `null` | Secondary button displayed into the banner next to the primary one {:.table}

 ### XML